What Do I need to know

 I teach the cello with the Suzuki method to children from the age of three or four years.

 Parent and child need to attend and observe lessons and group lessons of my other students for one term.
 That gives the child as well as the parent the opportunity to observe and learn how the Suzuki method works.

-The observation period helps the teacher to find out whether the student / parent is ready for learning the cello with everythig it entails.
+The observation period helps the teacher to find out whether the student/parent is ready for learning the cello with everything it entails.

-Once at home, the parent is the "home teacher", who practises with the child.
-Children of a very young age are not able to practise efficiently on their own.
+Once at home, the parent is the "home teacher", who practices with the child.
+Children of a very young age are not able to practice efficiently on their own.